Home | How It Works | Results | All Reports | Latest

 FAQ

-No. META only ever cleared our weekly MONITOR tier, a watchlist of stocks matching some but not all of our buy criteria.
+No. CSCO only ever cleared our weekly MONITOR tier, a watchlist of stocks matching some but not all of our buy criteria.
 MONITOR signals are published for research context, not executed as trades; only SPOTLIGHT and OPPORTUNITY signals enter the backtested portfolio.
-CSCO, by contrast, did reach SPOTLIGHT or OPPORTUNITY in our pipeline; that asymmetry is the core story of this page.
+META, by contrast, did reach SPOTLIGHT or OPPORTUNITY in our pipeline; that asymmetry is the core story of this page.

 Is CSCO or META a better momentum stock?